What Is a Lookbook? Examples and How to Make One

 • Architecture and hospitality — hotel property books, restaurant experience books

-• Weddings and events — planner lookbooks showcasing floral, venue, table styling
+• Weddings and events — planner lookbooks showcasing floral, venue, and table styling

 Static PDF Lookbook vs Digital Lookbook

-The static PDF lookbook still shows up everywhere, but limits engagement:
+The static PDF lookbook still shows up everywhere, but it limits engagement:

 • No way to click through to buy